cjwhyte/LVPA/README.md

  - Visual rivalry simulations in the [LVBR folder](https://github.com/cjwhyte/LVPA/tree/main/LVBR)
  - Supplementary simulations can be found in the [Supplementary_Material folder](https://github.com/cjwhyte/LVPA/tree/main/Supplementary_Material)

-The threshold detection simulations use the function script [ThalamoCorticalParams.m](https://github.com/cjwhyte/LVPA/blob/main/LVBR/ThalamoCorticalParams.m) which is included in the LVBR folder.
+The threshold detection simulations use the function script [ThalamoCorticalParams.m](https://github.com/cjwhyte/LVPA/blob/main/LVBR/ThalamoCorticalParams.m) which is included in the LVBR folder, so both folders will need to be added to the MATLAB path.